SidingsMedia/Sidings-Media-Railway-Controller/docs/developers/contributing/getting-started.rst

     $ git submodule update

 In this example we first clone the repository as normal.
-The next two commands initilize the submodules and pull them from their repositories.
+The next two commands initialize the submodules and pull them from their repositories.
 If you are running Git 2.13 or later you can run the following command
 instead: